University of Washington MATH 111 Syllabus

 Every student must purchase an access code for Webassign in order to complete the homework.
 Webassign access includes an electronic copy of the Harshbarger/Reynolds text and will cover both Math 111 and Math 112.
 You have a two-week grace period, beginning the first day of classes to try Webassign and the electronic text.
 Once you decide to purchase Webassign, you may buy it online or from the University Bookstore.
 Students will access Webassign through the Canvas page for their course.

-• Applied Mathematics for Business by Harshbarger/Reynolds (12th ed.) serves as the text for the remainder of the quarter.
+Applied Mathematics for Business by Harshbarger/Reynolds (12th ed.) serves as the text for this course.
 An electronic copy is included when you buy a Webassign access code.
 This text book is used in both Math 111 and 112.
 You are not required to purchase a hard copy.

 On quizzes and exams, you are allowed to use a TI-30X IIS calculator.
 This is the only make and model of calculator allowed during exams.
 It is relatively inexpensive and easy to use.
 If you don’t want to buy one, you may be able to borrow one from someone who has finished their 100-level math classes.